-Rather than directly leading a congregation or ministry with a title of ‘director’ or ‘pastor’, the team must prayerfully create their own opportunities to contribute to those in direct leadership.
-This requires humility, faith and discernment.
+Rather than directly leading a congregation or ministry with the title of ‘director’ or ‘pastor’, the team must prayerfully create their own opportunities to contribute to those in direct leadership.
+This requires humility, faith, and discernment.

-This facillitative model invites a very wide sphere of impact, the ability for teammates to serve multiple pastors and the attribution of fruitful ministry to the church leader–with Serge remaining behind the scenes.
-The goal is to empower, resource and enable the Irish leader to succeed in the ministry God has given them with the real hope of church multiplication.
+This facilitative model invites a vast sphere of impact, the ability for teammates to serve multiple pastors, and the attribution of fruitful ministry to the church leader–with Serge remaining behind the scenes.
+The goal is to empower, resource, and enable the Irish leader to succeed in the ministry God has given them with the real hope of church multiplication.

 This frees our workers to be substantively immersed in the host culture and thus creates a more decentralized team presence.
-Community engagement, relationships and day-to-day activities are often engaged separately from other teammates.
-Each of our primary relationships are based in our local churches, our communities and other personal networks.
-We have regular team gatherings, field prayer days and field events.
+Community engagement, relationships, and day-to-day activities are often engaged separately from other teammates.
+Our primary relationships are based in our local churches, our communities, and other personal networks.
+We have regular team gatherings, field prayer days, and field events.
 However, these are secondary to the primacy of each member’s ministry.

 Being in English-speaking countries, combined with the team’s many existing relationships, provides a context in which teammates are able to enter into the host cultures to a very significant degree.